openedx/edx-platform/docs/course_authors/source/checking_student_progress.rst

 .. _Assign Final Grades and Issuing Certificates:

 ***********************************************
-Assign Final Grades and Issuing Certificates
+Assign Final Grades and Issue Certificates
 ***********************************************

 The final grades of a student in the course and the grading rubric you have set are used to determine whether the student has earned a Certificate of Mastery for the course.
-The process for issuing Certificates has to be started manually by you or by the edX support team at the end of the course run.
+The process for issuing Certificates has to be started manually by you or by the edX support team at the end of the course.